martinghunt/ushonium/README.md

 ### Reference genome

-The script `make_jsonl.py`  was set up for covid, using the recommended genbank reference from taxoniumtools.
+The script `ushonium`  was set up for covid, using the recommended genbank reference from taxoniumtools.
-This genbank file is included in the container, so there is no need to specify the reference genome when running `make_jsonl.py` unless you want to use a different reference.
+This genbank file is included in the container, so there is no need to specify the reference genome when running `ushonium` unless you want to use a different reference.
 The option to change it to `my_ref.gb` is `--ref_gb my_ref.gb`.